stitchdata/docs/_data-structure/querying-append-only-tables.md

 To make this easier, you can turn queries like the one above into a view.
 We recommend this approach because a view will encapsulate all the logic and simplify the process of querying against the latest version of your data.

-For more info on creating views in the data warehouses Stitch supports, check out these docs:
+For more info on creating views in the destinations Stitch supports, check out these docs:

 - [Creating views in Amazon Redshift](http://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_VIEW.html){:target="new"}
 - [Creating views in Google BigQuery](https://cloud.google.com/bigquery/querying-data#views){:target="new"}